We build websites and applications for organisations in the arts, cultural, heritage and creative sectors in Europe and North America.

-Digital Works is our programme of events which brings people from across the arts, cultural, heritage and creative sectors to share best practice around digital.
+Digital Works is our programme of content and events which brings people from across the arts, cultural, heritage and creative sectors to share best practice around digital.

-Digital Works was born from our observation that the best conversations at conferences come, often, not from the speakers themselves, but triggered by questions asked to speakers or between the delegates during the coffee break or in the pub.
-There was also a frustration that digital folk in the arts, who are all-too-often lumbered with a head-spinning array of things they’re expected to be experts in, are rarely given the opportunity to come together and discuss things.
+Digital Works was born from our observation that the best conversations at conferences come, often, not from the speakers themselves, but triggered by questions asked to speakers or between the delegates during the coffee break or on the train on the way home.

 Where?
 Hackney Empire